 Schedule is subject to change.

-Festival Activities - Discover all our vendors for this year including the juried arts and crafts show, food vendors, and local non-profit organizations.
-There are over 100 vendors with thousands of unique items to choose from located in the Camp Parking Lot.
+Festival Activities - Discover a variety of vendors including juried arts and crafts, regional food vendors, and local non-profit organizations.
+There are nearly 100 vendors with thousands of hand crafted items to choose from located in the Camp Parking Lot.

 Kids Activities - Family fun for all ages!
-Take a wagon ride, learn traditional crafts, try your hand at old-time mountain skills, learn new dances and more.
-Be sure to stop by the Children's Tent for activities by the Intramural Field.
+Learn traditional crafts, try old-time mountain skills and more.
+Be sure to stop by the Children's Tents for activities by the Intramural Field.

-Music - Bluegrass, Acoustic, Old-Time, Roots, Country, Mountain Swing, and Gospel, just to name a few.
-With two tent locations and dozens of performers, you'll want to dance the day away.
+Music - Bluegrass, Americana, Old-Time, Roots, and Gospel, just to name a few.
+You'll want to dance the day away.

-Parking for event attendees will be available at the field house lit and the parking deck by the baseball field.
+Parking for event attendees will be available at the field house lot and the parking deck by the baseball field.